 Fast fact: Vienna being small compared to other cities frequented by tourists is a great advantage for those 14-day European tours covering 6 or more cities.
 Considering time allotted for travel from another city and leaving for the next, sleeping and eating, it can be estimated that there’s more or less 14 hours to see the beauty the Austrian capital has to offer.
-Here’s a quick guide on how to cover Vienna given a short period of time.
+Here’s a quick one day in Vienna guide.
+Tips on how to cover Vienna given a short period of time.

 Opposite the Rathaus is the Burgtheater, the Austrian National Theatre standing since 1741.
 Walk a bit to the garden adjacent to the Burgtheater and you will find yourself at one of the city’s most charming park, the Volksgarten.
 It is famous for the roses and many other flowers along with the Theseus Temple.
 Walk along this garden and out to a vast imperial courtyard housing the Hofburg (Imperial Palace), the palace that the Habsburg dynasty has lived through their regime.

 The Hofburg now holds the National Library and it is where the current Austrian president resides.
 The Hofburg area itself is vast, comprising the Heldenplatz, notably the plaza where Adolf Hitler announced the Anschluss of Austria to the German Reich in 1938.
 There you can visit the Schatzkammer (Imperial Treasury) which holds treasures spanning a thousand year of European history.
 Enjoy the horses at the Spanish Riding School, a center for classical dressage where riders and Lipizzan horses have public performances.
 Behind the Hofburg is another garden which features the statue of Mozart, if you’re lucky you’ll see the flower planting in the shape of a treble clef laid out.